MaterializeInc/terraform-provider-materialize/docs/resources/source_postgres.md

 - `schema_name` (String) The identifier for the source schema.
 Defaults to `public`.
 - `size` (String) The size of the source.
 - `table` (Block List) Creates subsources for specific tables. (see [below for nested schema](#nestedblock--table))
 - `text_columns` (List of String) Decode data as text for specific columns that contain PostgreSQL types that are unsupported in Materialize.
+Can only be updated in place when also updating a corresponding `table` attribute.

 ### Read-Only